smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 As a replacement, I recommend you keep notes and documents that really need to be encrypted in a password manager.

 Alternatively, you can encrypt your private PDFs with a password.

-## Screen Clipper

-- print to pdf
-- iOS trick
-- one long page

 ## VS Code Markdown Extensions